iramirezc/express-books-api/README.md

-# Express.js Books API
+# Dockerized Express.js Books API + MongoDB

-A Dockerized Bookshelf API using Express.js
+A fully functional Dockerized Express.js API with a CRUD implementation to manage Books.

+> WIP: see `development` branch